-The Library Commission is composed of nine members, each serving two three-year terms.
-Acting as the voice of the public, the Commission studies, reviews, evaluates and makes recommendations to the City Council regarding existing or proposed library facilities, programs, operations, services and financing.
-The Commission advocates improved library services and, as a forum for public discussion of library needs, the Commission facilitates communication between the public, the City Council and San José Public Library staff.
+Acting as the voice of the public, the Commission studies, reviews, evaluates, and makes recommendations to the City Council and the San Jose Public Library administration regarding existing or proposed library facilities, education and library programs, operations, services, financing, and leading edge developments.
+The Commission advocates high quality and impactful library and education services and, as a forum for public discussion of library and education needs, the Commission facilitates communication between the public, the City Council, and the San Jose Public Library staff.

 The Library and Education Commission meets 7:00 pm to 9:00 pm on the third Wednesday of the month, August through November and then from January through June.
 Therefore, no meeting will be held in July or December.
 Meetings are typically held at the Dr. Martin Luther King Jr. Library on the third floor, but please check the agenda before attending to be sure of the meeting location.
 Commissioners are expected to attend all sessions.
 All meetings are open to the public the entire duration.
 Requests to place a particular topic on the agenda must be submitted in writing or email, a minimum of two weeks in advance.
 Mail your request to:

 ATTN: Library Commission